dotlang/language/doc/RFE.md

 so if I cann `process($, my_shape)` the method will be called with `Shape` type.
 If I want to call with detailed inner type, I

-? - The fact that everything is inside a struct, doesn't it make us OOP? or less functional?

-? - Now that we use `struct` for struct, can we use `union` keyword for union?
+N - Now that we use `struct` for struct, can we use `union` keyword for union?
 ```
 Payload = union {
     Int: i64,